 - If you intend to study abroad for a semester, you must attend one of the general advising sessions offered by the Study Abroad Office.

-- Once you have a general idea of where and when you would like to go, please contact Liz Moran to schedule an advising appointment and begin a course approval form.
-To see a list of previously approved courses from your intended institution, visit the Transfer Credit Database.
+- Once you have a general idea of where and when you would like to go, review the College of Textiles Study Abroad Transfer Database to see a list of previously approved courses from your intended institution.